 - Post a mix of photos, videos and boomerangs – Be experimental with the types of posts on this platform and use Instagram stories.

 - Don’t post the same thing on every platform.
 What you post on Instagram does not have to go on Facebook or Twitter and vice versa.

 Finally, you don’t need all three platforms if you do not think it's relevant, but each one has specific features you can use.
-If you are a newbie to social media, especially social media as a tool for marketing yourself, I would suggest for you to start with one network and once you are comfortable, move on to the others.
+If you are a newbie to social media, especially social media as a tool for marketing yourself, I would suggest you start with one network.
+Then, once you are comfortable, move on to the others.